-Canadian nuclear power plants are fuelled by ceramic uranium dioxide pellets in the form of a fuel bundle about the size and shape of a fireplace log and weighing approximately 24 kilograms.
+Canadian nuclear power plants are fuelled by natural uranium, formed into ceramic pellets which are encased in Zircaloy tubes that are welded together in the shape of a fireplace log weighing approximately 24 kilograms.
 Once the fuel bundle has been used to generate electricity, it is removed from the reactor.
 Physically, the bundle looks the same as when it was placed in the reactor.
 When used nuclear fuel is removed from a reactor, it is considered a waste product, is radioactive and requires careful management.
+It is first placed in a water-filled pool where its heat and radioactivity decrease.
+After seven to 10 years, the used bundles are placed in dry storage containers, silos or vaults.
+The containers have a minimum design life of 50 years.
 Although its radioactivity decreases with time, chemical toxicity persists and the used fuel will remain a potential health risk for many hundreds of thousands of years.
-For this reason, used fuel requires careful management essentially indefinitely.
+For this reason, used fuel requires careful management.